 Because of its Northerly location, Svalbard is affected by the polar night and the midnight sun.
 During December, the region remains dark 24 hours a day and during summer the sun never sets or even budges an inch across the horizon.
 This can be disorientating, can take a few days to get used to but is something you just have to experience in your lifetime!
 During the spring and autumn, the region is famed for the eerie arctic blue light.
 To get the complete Svalbard experience, you really need to visit at least 3 times to experience the full roulette of the seasons!

 Weather & Clothing

-Most bars and restaurants have spacious cloak rooms where you can desposit you chunky snow gear the minute you walk in the door.
-It is safe because there is no crime up on Svalbard.
+Most bars and restaurants have spacious cloakrooms where you can deposit you chunky snow gear the minute you walk in the door.
+It is safe because there is no crime upon Svalbard.

-The primary danger is the cold but provided you wrap up and don’t’ wander off alone, this really should not be a problem.
+The primary danger when you visit Svalbard is the cold but provided you wrap up and don’t’ wander off alone, this really should not be a problem.
 Heading out into the wilderness alone is not recommended without a compass and some orienteering skills as getting lost would be all too easy.
-During the dark months it could also be possible to fall down a ravine or venture onto a frozen river or lake without realising.
+During the dark months, it could also be possible to fall down a ravine or venture onto a frozen river or lake without realising.

 Svalbard is a small & familiar community and crime is almost unheard of.
-That said, please take the usual precautions regarding your valuables.
+That said, when you visit Svalbard, please take the usual precautions regarding your valuables.

 Norway is an expensive country and if you do lose anything or get sick, then it could prove costly.
 Therefore you need to ensure you get good travel insurance before your trip.